PaulMaddox/crater-aws-cdk/README.md

 ```

-Given that a test run takes just under 1 week to complete, and the current Rust configuration is to leave use a single instance, left running 24/7 - that means that there is a limit of 4 test runs per month.
+Given that a test run takes just under 1 week to complete, and the current Rust configuration is to use a single instance, left running 24/7 - that means that there is a limit of 4 test runs per month.

 We can calculate the total cost per test run to be the monthly cost of the instance + EBS / 4.